What Triggers ME?

 Research funded by the ME Association into factors that may be involved in the development of severe ME/CFS (Pheby and Saffron 2009) has shown that the type of early illness management appears to be the most important determinant of severity.

 Having a mother with ME/CFS was also important – possibly related to mitochondrial inheritance.
 Pre-morbid personality was not a risk factor, and neurotic traits were more frequent among the less severely ill.
 Conscientiousness overall was not related to severity.

-In this 12-page leaflet, we discuss severe ME/CFS – the symptoms, some thoughts about management, how the illness can be explained to your family and carers, together with the medical and social help you may be able to obtain.
+In this 12-page leaflet, we discuss severe ME/CFS – symptoms, management, care, – and how the illness can be explained to family and carers.
+We also consider the medical and social help you may be able to obtain.

-It contains a two-page checklist that you can pass on to the people responsible for your care, and severe sufferer, Hannah Radenkova, describes what it’s like being on the receiving end of the stigma that is so often attached to the illness.
+It contains a two-page checklist that you can pass on to the people responsible for your care, and severe ME sufferer, Hannah Radenkova, describes what it’s like being on the receiving end of the stigma that is so often attached to this disease.

-You might also be interested to read a blog we posted for Severe ME Day 2017 that also listed all the resources we have available, that may be of interest to some severely affected, or to those that care for them.
+You might also be interested to read a blog we created for Severe ME Day that also listed all the resources we have available and which might be appropriate.

 Most medical reviews of ME/CFS state that there are no significant physical examination findings in this illness.
 This is then interpreted to be consistent with the erroneous view that ME/CFS is a psychosomatic condition.